patrickmziet/sherlock/README.md

 > He turned suddenly, fixing his gaze on one individual. "<mark>The culprit is none other than</mark> Maurice Devereaux!"

 And only *after* this reveal does Sherlock give us his reasoning.
-So the LLM does not see a lead up to a reveal.
+So the LLM does not see the lead up to a reveal.

 > The artistic director's face drained of color.
 "This... this is preposterous!
 I loved Adeline!"
 > "Indeed you did," Holmes said gravely.
 "Your love, however, was not reciprocated.
 You were the phantom, Monsieur Devereaux, but not of this opera – of Adeline's past."